-Unprocessed or minimally processed 'whole foods'

-This group includes anything from a tomato to a bunch of mint, a pork chop to a walnut.
-They are obtained directly from plants or animals and go through minimal processing (such as cleaning or freezing) before reaching our kitchens.

-Processed culinary ingredients

-This includes things like butter, sugar and honey.
-Imparted by nature they undergo simple processes such as pressing, grinding, crushing, pulverizing, and refining.
-They are often used sparingly to make other foods taste delicious.

-Processed foods

-These contain elements from groups one or two, processed by manufacturers - often salted, fermented, or pickled.
-They include bacon, cheeses, canned fruit and vegetables smoked salmon, and traditionally made bread.

-Ultra-processed foods

-These are quite different from the other groups.
-They tend to contain the sugars, oils and starches from group 2, but instead of being used sparingly, these ingredients make up the bulk of these foods.
-Ultra-processed foods also contain ingredients unfamiliar to domestic kitchens, such as soy protein isolates.
-Colourings, emulsifiers, flavourings and other additives are added to make the products better-looking, tastier and longer lasting.
-They can also be extremely moreish - or "hyperpalatable".
-Foods in this group include most shop-bought snacks, biscuits and cakes, mass-produced bread and breakfast cereals, reconstituted meat products, mass produced desserts, infant formula and some baby foods, yogurts inclusive of sweeteners and artificial colourings, and many ready meals.3
+Group 1 Unprocessed or minimally pr This group includes anything from a t They are obtained directly from plants (such as cleaning or freezing) before re Group 2 Processed culinary ingredien This includes things like butter, sugar processes such as pressing, grinding, used sparingly to make other foods ta Group 3 Processed foods These contain elements from groups of salted, fermented, or pickled.
+They inc smoked salmon, and traditionally mad Group 4 Ultra-processed foods These are quite different from the other and starches from group 2, but instead up the bulk of these foods.
+Ultra-proce domestic kitchens, such as soy protein other additives are added to make the They can also be extremely moreish - most shop-bought snacks, biscuits an reconstituted meat products, mass pro- foods, vogurts inclusive of sweeteners rocessed 'whole foods'

-Based on these definitions, more than 50 per cent of UK household food purchases are ultra-processed, the highest proportion in Europe.4 Globally, the consumption of ultra-processed foods is escalating, especially in middle-income countries.5
+Based on these definitions, more than 50 per cent of UK household food purchases are ultraprocessed, the highest proportion in Europe.4 Globally, the consumption of ultra-processed foods is escalating, especially in middleincome countries.5 tomato to a bunch of mint, a pork chop to a walnut. s or animals and go through minimal processing eaching our kitchens.